Efficient Privacy-Preserving Machine Learning with Lightweight Trusted Hardware: Introduction

 \section{Introduction}

-As the world increasingly relies on machine learning for everyday tasks, a large amount of potentially sensitive or private data need to be processed by machine learning algorithms.
-For example, machine learning models for medical applications may need to use private datasets distributed in multiple nations as inputs \cite{kaissis2021end}.
-A cloud-based machine learning services process private data from users with pre-trained models to provide predictions \cite{Azure, GoogleAI}.
+As the world increasingly relies on machine learning (ML) for everyday tasks, a large amount of potentially sensitive or private data need to be processed by ML learning algorithms.
+For example, ML models for medical applications may need to use private datasets distributed in multiple nations as inputs \cite{kaissis2021end}.
+A cloud-based ML services process private data from users with pre-trained models to provide predictions \cite{Azure, GoogleAI}.
 The data to be shared in these applications are often private and sensitive and must be protected from the risk of leakage.
 Government regulations may play an essential role as a policy, but cannot guarantee actual protection.
 We need technical protection for privacy-preserving machine learning (PPML) for strong confidentiality and privacy guarantees.

 In this paper, we propose a new PPML framework, named {\scheme} (Small Trusted hardware Assisted MPc), which enables far more efficient secure multiparty computation (MPC) for machine learning through a novel use of small lightweight trusted hardware (\LTH).
-MPC refers to a protocol that allows multiple participants to jointly evaluate a particular problem while keeping their inputs from being revealed to each other.
+MPC refers to a protocol that allows multiple participants to jointly evaluate a particular function while preventing their inputs from being revealed to each other.
 Ever since Yao's initial studies (later called Garbled Circuit) \cite{yao1982protocols,yao1986generate} which gave such a secure protocol in the case of two semi-honest parties, many studies have been conducted to improve the efficiency\de{ further}, to expand to more than two parties, and to ensure the feasibility against malicious behaviors.
 Recently, there has been significant interest in using and optimizing MPC for secure machine learning computation \cite{mohassel2018aby3, wagh2019securenn, wagh2020falcon, ryffel2020ariann, crypten2020}.
 However, the overhead for MPC-based PPML is still significant.